Hypercubers/dev.hypercubing.xyz/docs/hsc/puzzle-dev/geometry.md

 [group theory]: https://en.wikipedia.org/wiki/Group_theory

 A **point group** is a set of **transformations of space** that keep the origin fixed (i.e., rotations, reflections, and combinations of those).
 Each transformation is an **element** of the group.
-We can **compose** two elements by doing one transformation after the other.
+We can **compose** two elements by doing one transformation after the other, which produces another element in the set.
 Each element has an **inverse**, which is just the reverse transformation.
-There's an **identity** elements, which is the transformation that keeps everything where it is.
+Lastly, there's an **identity** element, which is the transformation that keeps everything where it is.

 The point groups used in puzzle definitions will be **finite**, and we'll construct them by describing their **generators**, which are a handful of elements that can be combined and inverted to get every element of the group.
 We say that the generators **generate** the group.